golesayali/RabobankAssignment-master/README.md

 A Power of Attorney is used when someone (grantor) wants to give access to his/her account to someone else (grantee).
 This could be read access or write access.
 In this way the grantee can read/write in the grantors account.
 Notice that this is a simplified version of reality.

+## Local setup for application and testings
+The implementation details and information about local setup can be found in this [Document](DOC.md)